 Warm-Up Routine

-Dynamic stretches, such as leg swings and arm circles, increase blood flow and flexibility, while foam rolling helps release muscle tension and improve mobility.
+Dynamic stretches, such as leg swings and arm circles, increase blood flow and flexibility.
+Foam rolling helps release muscle tension and improve mobility.
 Together, these components ensure that your muscles are ready to perform at their best, setting the stage for a successful workout.

 Dynamic Stretches

 Dynamic stretches are a staple in any dancer’s warm-up routine.
-These movements mimic dance techniques, enhancing flexibility and preparing the muscles for performance.
+These movements mimic dance techniques, helping to enhance flexibility and prepare the muscles for performance.
 Examples include leg swings, which loosen up the hips, arm circles that prepare the elbows and shoulders, and torso twists to engage the core.

 Incorporating these stretches into your warm-up can improve your range of motion and reduce the risk of injuries during your workout.